juicysteak7/rusthw2/README.md

 Normally, because reasons, the message sent by Alice will itself be just a number Ksymm that is the key in some “symmetric” cipher that Alice and Bob will switch to for future communications.

 RSA (named for its creators Rivest, Shamir and Adleman) is the earliest public-key cryptosystem.
 It is still widely used today.

+# Assignment
+In this assignment, you will write a library crate that provides RSA key generation, encryption and decryption.
+I cannot emphasize enough that this RSA crate will be a toy exercise, and should not be used for anything that needs to be kept secure in real-life situations.

+Start by carefully reading the Wikipedia page linked in the previous section.
+There’s a lot of number theory there, and you are not expected to understand that part.
+You are looking for the algorithms and pseudocode used for RSA.

+Create a library crate called “toy-rsa” (the crate name is in the Cargo.toml.)
+This crate should provide the following interface:

+    /// Fixed RSA encryption exponent.
+    pub const EXP: u64 = 65_537;

+    /// Generate a pair of primes in the range `2**31..2**32`
+    /// suitable for RSA encryption with exponent. pub fn genkey() -> (u32, u32)

+    /// Encrypt the plaintext `msg` using the RSA public `key`
+    /// and return the ciphertext.
+    pub fn encrypt(key: u64, msg: u32) -> u64

+    /// Decrypt the cipertext `msg` using the RSA private `key`
+    /// and return the resulting plaintext.
+    pub fn decrypt(key: (u32, u32), msg: u64) -> u32

+(Note that, as explained in the Background section above, the plaintext msg is just a 32-bit unsigned integer.
+No strings are involved in this assignment.)